Use this rule if you’re often over-committed or too scattered.

 When I read it, it instantly became a personal mantra as well.

-If something isn’t bringing you joy and your not getting that “Hell Yeah!”
-I think you should really take the extra time to think through if it is something you want to be doing.
+If something isn’t bringing you joy and your not getting that “Hell Yeah!” then you should really take the extra time to think through if it is something you want to be doing.

-So this phrase/thinking is what partially ended up leading me to become Accidentally Retired.
-I really had to think through if I was still willing to stay on my current course, or pursue a new path.
-In the end, I decided that my CEO job was no longer a “Hell Yeah!” and engineered by exit.
+This type of thinking is what led me to become Accidentally Retired.
+I really had to think through if I was still willing to stay on my current course or pursue a new path.
+In the end, I decided that my CEO job was no longer a “Hell Yeah!” and engineered my exit.

 Greg McKeown’s book Essentialism, The Disciplined Pursuit of Less, offers some additional tools and thought process to help make better decisions.

-But how do you put this mantra into action when there are a lot of grey areas in life?
-When there are certain things you don’t have a “Hell Yeah” for, but know that you probably have to do it anyway?
+But how do you put this mantra into action when there are a lot of gray areas in life?

 In order to help better make sense of what I was really enjoying in life and not, I started to build a happiness tracker to track my happiness.

-This really helped me to understand what I was enjoying in my days and what I was not enjoying.
+This really helped me to understand what I was enjoying in my days and what I was not.

 As a result this has helped to polish out the gray areas in my life as much as possible.

-Sure there are still things that I do, that I may be doing for other people, and that is not a “Hell Yeah!” — but at least I am aware of that.
+Sure there are still things that I do for other people and those are not always a “Hell Yeah!” — but at least I am aware of it.